gavinomarios/ROS-Tutorial-for-Starters-As-intuitive-as-it-gets/README.md

 -set up environment variables
 -configure your workspace

-So your system is ready to develop and run ROS packages.
+So your system is ready to develop and run ROS.

-ROS Packages: Self-contained and reusable modules

-Including:
-Source code (Python/C++ nodes)
-Configuration files
-Launch files
-Custom messages and services
-Dependencies (other ROS packages)

 ---

 ## 🗂 2.
 ROS Filesystem & Package Management
 Understand how ROS organizes files and packages—crucial for project structure and navigation.

+ROS Packages: Self-contained and reusable modules
+Including: Source code (Python/C++ nodes), Configuration files,Launch files, Custom messages and services, Dependencies (other ROS packages)

 ### 2.1 Navigating the ROS Filesystem
 📌 **Tutorial:** [Navigating the ROS Filesystem](https://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem)